mrizaln/madbfs/README.md

 - [x] IPC to talk to the `madbfs` to control the filesystem parameters like invalidation, timeout, cache size, etc.
 - [x] Implement the filesystem as actual tree for caching the stat.
 - [x] Implement file read and write operation caching in memory.
-- [x] ~~Implement proper multithreading, (not needed, since it's using async now, though multiple executor might help).~~
 - [ ] Implement proper permission check.
 - [ ] Implement versioning on each node that expires every certain period of time.
 When a node expires it needs to query the files from the device again.
 - [ ] Periodic cache invalidation.
 Current implementation only look at the size of current cache and only invalidate oldest entry when newest entry is added and the size exceed the `cache-size` limit.
 - [x] Eliminate copying data to and from memory when transferring/copying files within the filesystem.
 - [ ] Use multiple threads backing the async runtime.
-- [ ] Rewrite the server app in Kotlin, using the Android runtime instead as native binary.
 - [x] Use persistent TCP connection to the server instead of making connection per request.
 - [ ] Fix open/close semantics.
 - [ ] Add limit to open file descriptor (for adb query it using `ulimit -n`, for server query it using `getrlimit`)